 Anyone can build a Google Site.
 When it’s done, you can share it with others.
 Kids with laptops, desktops, iPads, Chromebooks or any tablet, as well as phones can use a Google Site.
 (And they don’t need Google Classroom – or even Gmail accounts – to do it.)

 PBL Example – Hatchet

 Let’s look at a specific example.
-This Hatchet PBL engages kids in problem-based learning.
+This PBL (for Hatchet by Gary Paulsen)engages kids in problem-based learning.
 What does that mean?
 For problem-based learning, kids start with a messy, ill-constructed problem.
 Often, a realistic prompt sets the stage.

 These learning activities encourage critical thinking.
 Most times, there’s no right or wrong answer.
 Instead, students converge on a solution to the prompt.